asmhoa-assignments/NLP-Capstone/_posts/2019-04-11-evaluating-ideas.markdown

 categories: team
 ---

+We've spent the past couple days looking at the feasibility of each of the three ideas in our previous post.
+There are still many open questions, but we're getting closer to a final project proposal.

 ## Pros and Cons
 1. **Idea 1 (Dialect Dataset)**
+    - Premise: We would create an annotated dataset of tweets and sentences from various dialects of English.
+The immediate target is distinguishing between "standard" {American, British, Australian, New Zealand, etc.}
+      Englishes, with a goal of also obtaining more fine-grained data about the vernacular(s) in each area.
+To the best of our ability, we would collect data in a way that eliminates conflating factors, such as topic.
     - Pros
         - Prior work on constructing datasets from Twitter and about dialects exists (Blodgett et al. 2018 is a major example).